6 tips to help avoid smishing scams

 • Always keep your phone’s operating system up to date to protect against malware hidden in smishing links.

-• Pay attention to social engineering red flags, such as urgent messages or get-rich-quick fixes.
+• Pay attention to social engineering red flags, such as urgent messages or get-rich-quick schemes.
 If it seems too good to be true, it probably is.

-• Don’t trust texts asking for personal information, especially if they purport to come from real organizations.
+• Don’t trust texts asking for personal information, even if they claim to come from real organizations.
 Remember that government agencies and legitimate companies — including Bank of America — will never text you asking for account details.
 If there’s any doubt, contact that person or organization through another trusted channel.